Jotai vs Recoil: Modern Atomic State Management for React

 featureComparison

 Both jotai and recoil are state management libraries for React.
-They provide a way to manage global state by creating atoms (in jotai) or recoil state (in recoil). jotai is more lightweight and flexible, while recoil is more feature-rich and opinionated.
+They provide a way to manage global state by creating atoms (in jotai) or recoil state (in recoil). jotai is more lightweight and flexible, while recoil is more powerful and feature-rich.

 typescriptSupport